Menu

 Coup vs Contrecoup Injury

 Coup damage happens when brain contusions are beneath the trauma area, while a contrecoup injury occurs in the opposite location of the trauma.
-Lastly, a coup-contrecoup head injury involves contusions both just below and directly opposite the source of trauma.
-A coup (pronounced like “coo”) brain injury happens upon the forceful impact of the head, like in a car crash or a fall.
-It’s like a bruise or damage to the brain right where the impact occurs.
+A coup-contrecoup head injury involves contusions both just below and directly opposite the source of trauma.

 Coup Brain Injury